domoszlai/juicy-gcode/README.md

 Sometimes you want to overwrite some default settings.
 These are the

 * *--dpi* (default 96 DPI) [the resolution of the SVG file](https://developer.mozilla.org/en-US/docs/Web/CSS/resolution) that is used to determine the size of the SVG when it does not contain explicit units
-* *--tolerance* (default is 0.1 mm) maximum allowed derivation of the approximation curve
+* *--tolerance* (default is 0.1 mm) maximum allowed deviation of the approximation curve

 ```
 $ juicy-gcode SVGFILE --dpi 72 --tolerance 0.01